INTERVIEW 61. Lisle Mitnik (Fireflies)

 I guess this is why I always tend to write "pretty" music, and gravitate toward pretty sounds in my own personal listening habits.
 The songs I hold most dear are always pretty, whether it's on the surface like song silly pop tune, or deep and spiritual beauty, like an old folk or classical melody.
 I've never really understood very dark music, like death metal or something, where the goal is to create something extreme or "ugly."
 I'm sure that's fine for some, but it just isn't me.

-You record your music at your house, right?
+04. This is a new question I'll start asking to the people I interview and it's somehow connected to the one about creative process… You record your music at your house, right?
 What's the structure you have?
 Could you send a photo or describe the place you create your music?

 For the most part, making music has always been a very private activity for me.
 In college, my dorm had a dedicated music room in the basement.
 The nice part was, only about 5-6 people at that time actually were really using it.
 My school had plenty of real practice rooms in the music building, so all the serious musicians used those.
 I shared equipment with a couple of friends who later became the successful dance-punk band, Hockey.
 Whenever I could, I would lock myself up down there to write.
 In those days, I had a lot more free time, so I was churning out a lot of songs.